Colorado Mountain Air Rotating Header Image

 Mechanism of Death: Complete Molecular Breakdown

-It’s amazing that NES programmers couldn’t program enemies from blindly running off cliffs to their deaths and yet the designers of Paperboy were able to incorporate the scaling theory of quantum breakdown in solids into their code All in the name of death.
+It’s amazing that NES programmers couldn’t program enemies from blindly running off cliffs to their deaths and yet the designers of Paperboy were able to incorporate the scaling theory of quantum breakdown in solids into their code.
 Alas poor Paperboy, we hardly knew ye.